Mean effective pressure

 The mean effective pressure (MEP) is a quantity relating to the operation of a reciprocating engine and is a measure of an engine's capacity to do work that is independent of engine displacement.
+Despite having the dimension of pressure, MEP cannot be measured.
 When quoted as an indicated mean effective pressure (IMEP), it may be thought of as the average pressure acting on a piston during the different portions of its cycle.
+When friction losses are subtracted from the IMEP, the result is the brake mean effective pressure (BMEP).